How to Turn Coloring Pages Into Language Therapy

 4. If he still didn’t answer, I could help him using any number of prompts.
 The first step might be to ask, “What’s this?”
 If he said, “cake,” the next step would be to ask, “What is George doing with the cake?"

-5. Since C can read, I would hide the caption at the bottom of the page.
-(The point here is that I want him to read the picture, not the words.
-We’ll work on reading words during our reading time.)
+5. Since he can read, I would hide the caption at the bottom of the page.
+The point here is that I want him to read the picture, not the words.
+Here, I’m giving him practice with looking for clues, drawing conclusions, and then forming a sentence about it without seeing the words.
+We’ll work on reading words during our reading time.

 6. Once I have successfully drawn these answers out of him, I could ask him to give me a sentence about the picture.
 He usually needs some prompting and help with this type of question.